Google Updates: Helpful Content Update, New Result Type, August Outages, & More

 Evaluating data around Google’s helpful content update

-Websites focused on creating people-first content (opens in a new tab) are initially seeing positive impacts from the update.
+Websites focused on are initially seeing positive impacts from the update.
 We’re noticing significant increases of ranking keywords moving onto Page 1 for website pages that provide valuable and helpful content to users.
 In addition to an increase in Page 1 keywords, we have also noticed an increase in these sites gaining universal result types such as Featured Snippets, otherwise known as Answer Boxes and People Also Ask Results—highly visible and competitive SERP features.

 Pat Reinhart, VP of Customer Success at Conductor, shared some additional insights on the impact the helpful content update has had across the Organic SERPs so far: